Montlake, Seattle: Characteristics

 The neighborhood's main thoroughfares are Boyer Avenue E. (northwest- and southeast-bound), 24th Avenue E. and Lake Washington and Montlake Boulevards E. (north- and southbound), and E. Lake Washington Boulevard (east- and westbound).

 Montlake has a very small commercial corridor along 24th Avenue East.
-It includes the Italian restaurant Cafe Lago, neighborhood pub Montlake Alehouse, Mr. Johnson's Antiques, a Seattle Public Library branch, and formerly a small market and dry cleaner.
+It includes the Italian restaurant Cafe Lago, Mr. Johnson's Antiques, a branch of Seattle Public Library, a small market, and dry cleaner.

 The houses in Montlake are primarily single-family homes, mainly early 20th century American Craftsman bungalow and Tudor style.
 Also distinctive are the Old Seattle-style brick and wood frame homes of the early 20th century, particularly those bordering the Montlake Community Center.

 Montlake has one church, the Greek Orthodox St. Demetrios, built in 1963 on the grounds of a former garden business called Dahlialand.

 Montlake was the home of the Museum of History & Industry from 1952 to 2012 and is currently the home of the Seattle Yacht Club (1920) and the Northwest Fisheries Science Center (1931), part of the National Marine Fisheries Service.

 Montlake's median household income is $208,636 according to the 2019 U.S. Census 5-Year estimate, compared to $92,263 citywide.